tpalko/grocerier/README.md

 obviously mostly mobile device, and so the UX should guess and assist with user input as much as possible and be optimized for minimal clicks.

-**Maintain Full Functionality in the API**
+**Do It Right**

-As a best practice, anything the UI does should be able to be replicated with cURL.
+Proper API design.
+Anything the UI does should be able to be replicated with cURL.
+12FA.
-Within this, good API design.
+All the good stuff.
+Why bother learning new tech if only to go rogue with it?

+**Current Tech**

+Since one of the main drivers for this application is simply for me to work my way back into the Node.js "scene", decisions will be made here that would not be made in the common workplace for reasons such as budgeting or deadlines.
+This is a tech playground and even if something works, it will be broken in order to fix it again.
+For fun.

 **Predictive Capability**

+This one is obviously the stretch, but all the more fun.

 To be able to automatically construct a shopping list, we need data.
 The data model isn't set yet, but the more the better.
 At a minimum, purchase history and exhaustion